 9) Spoon the mixture over the chocolate, spreading it evenly.

 11) Brush the edges of the pastry with water, then cover with the second pastry piece, pressing the edges to seal.
-Mark the top of the pastry from the center to the edges like the spokes of a wheel or in a zig-zag pattern, then brush with the last beaten egg.
+Mark the top of the pastry from the centre to the edges like the spokes of a wheel or in a zig-zag pattern, then brush with the last beaten egg.

-12) Bake for 25-30 mins until crisp and golden.
+12) Bake for 25-30 minutes until crisp and golden.
 Serve preferably warm.

 What’s your favorite kind of galette des rois?